Tips for a Good College Essay

 - If you are passionate about an issue, don’t avoid it because it may be controversial.
 At the same time, your essay topic does not have to be world-changing and does not have to demonstrate you are perfect.
 Sometimes the simplest topic leads to the best essay.

 - Show rather than tell.
 Use anecdotes, examples, and descriptions.
 Make it your best, most engaging writing.
+Trim the fat.
 (And resist the urge to use the thesaurus!)

-- Edit and proofread carefully.
-Read it aloud to make sure your writing clearly represents your voice.
-Have someone else look over the essay to help you catch things you missed, but don’t over edit and make it sound like a research paper.
+- Revise often and early, proofread carefully, read it aloud, and don’t be afraid to start over.
+It is ok to have someone else look over the essay to help you catch things you missed, but don’t over-edit and make it sound like a research paper.

 - You’ve got a great essay in you!